-While Dallas' real estate market continues to demonstrate remarkable growth as of 2018, not all districts are rising at the same rate.
-Much of Downtown Dallas's existing office and retail spaces were built for an earlier idea of urban life and met tenant demands that no longer hold.
-New development that more closely represents tenant needs in Uptown has shifted the center of gravity for those spaces: per square foot rental rates in Uptown now far outpace those in Downtown.
+While Dallas' real estate market continues to demonstrate remarkable growth as of 2020, not all districts are rising at the same rate.
+Much of Downtown Dallas' existing office and retail spaces were built with an earlier idea of urban life and met tenant demands that no longer hold.
+New development that more closely represents tenant needs in Uptown has shifted the center of gravity for those spaces: per square-foot rental rates in Uptown now far outpace those in Downtown.
 At the same time, a growing residential population in Downtown has dramatically changed the urban environment there.
-Between 2002 and 2015, the population of Downtown was estimated to have increased from a mere 200 to more than 9,000 residents, a 4,400 percent increase that has helped usher in a comparative explosion in retail, restaurant, and public open spaces.
+According to Downtown Dallas, Inc. (DDI), between 2002 and 2020, the population of Downtown was estimated to have increased from a mere 200 to more than 12,600 residents.
+This increase of over 6,300 percent increase has helped usher in a comparative explosion in retail, restaurant, and public open spaces.
 Downtown is progressively becoming an 18-hour district with the potential to be a 24-hour district, rather than the 8-hour district it has been for much of its history.